IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/existing-openshift-wizard.md

     ```

 ## Open the wizard

-Now you can access the deployer wizard using the route created in the `cloud-pak-deployer` project.
+Once the start pod finishes, you can access the deployer wizard using the route created in the `cloud-pak-deployer` project.

 * Open the OpenShift console
 * Go to Networking --> Routes
 * Click the Cloud Pak Deployer `wizard` route